kciurleo/AGN/README.md

 `full_point_sources.csv` is a subset of the CSC2.1 crossmatch which contains all the CSC2.1 data, as well as Agostino, Portsmouth, and direct XMM crossmatch data if available for each source.
 This is created in `sample_identification.py`.

 `seyferts.csv` and `seyferts.vot` are identical subsets of `full_point_sources.csv` made up of any sources classified as a Seyfert by either Agostino or Portsmouth.
+The latter contains only a select few of the columns of the former.

 `obsids_seyferts.csv` is a table of all Chandra obsids which contain sources identified as potential Seyferts, along with the observations' dates and exposure lengths, and is merged with `seyferts.csv` such that each source-obsid pair is listed once.
 This is created in `find_obsid_given_name.sh`.